Article 26 Scholarship

 The selection process is as follows:

 - Your application will first be considered by the International Students Advisory Service who will confirm to the panel considering your application if your immigration status meets the criteria outlined here.
-The University will contact the Home Office to verify your immigration status in the UK
+The University will contact the Home Office to verify your immigration status in the UK.
+You will need to complete a Home Office Authorisation Form and submit this with your application.

 - A panel of senior University members of staff will select the strongest applications for interview